guildai/guild.ai/pages/start/guildfile.md

 `train` operation.

 !!! highlights
-    - Use Guild files to explicitly define your operations.
     - Guild files help you and your colleagues effectively use a project.
-This supports consistent project use, including the ability to capture and compare experiments.
-    - Guild files let you control and customize Guild support *without modifying your source code*.
-This ensures that your project code and your tools remain independent from one another.
+    - Guild files let you control and customize Guild support without modifying your source code.
+This ensures that your project code and your tools remain independent.

-For details on Guild files, refer to [Guild File Reference](/reference/guildfile.md).
+For more information, see [Guild Files](/guildfile.md).

 In the next section, you create a real-world classifier and use Guild to track and compare results.